-Parameter Description -home Use this flag to indicate the home path of the Oracle home to check or deinstall.
-To deinstall Oracle software using the deinstall command, located in the Oracle home you plan to deinstall, provide a response file located outside the Oracle home, and do not use the -home flag.
-If you run the deinstallation tool from the \$ORACLE_HOME/deinstall path, then the -home flag is not required because the tool identifies the location of the home where it is run.
-If you use runInstaller -deinstall from the installation media, then -home is mandatory. -silent Use this flag to run the deinstallation tool in noninteractive mode.
+Parameter Description -silent Use this flag to run deinstall in noninteractive mode.
 This option requires one of the following: A working system that it can access to determine the installation and configuration information.
 The -silent flag does not work with failed installations.
 A response file that contains the configuration values for the Oracle home that is being deinstalled or deconfigured.
-You can generate a response file to use or modify by running the tool with the - checkonly flag.
-The tool then discovers information from the Oracle home to deinstall and deconfigure.
+You can generate a response file to use or modify by running the deinstall command with the - checkonly flag. deinstall then discovers information from the Oracle home to deinstall and deconfigure.
 It generates the response file that you can then use with the -silent option.
-You can also modify the template file deinstall.rsp.tmpl, located in the \$ORACLE_HOME/deinstall/ response directory. -checkonly Use this flag to check the status of the Oracle software home configuration.
-Running the deinstallation tool with the -checkonly flag does not remove the Oracle configuration.
-The -checkonly flag generates a response file that you can use with the deinstallation tool and -silent option.
+You can also modify the template file deinstall.rsp.tmpl, located in the \$ORACLE_HOME/deinstall/response directory.

-Parameter Description -paramfile complete path of input response file Use this flag to run the deinstallation tool with a response file in a location other than the default.
+Parameter Description -checkonly Use this flag to check the status of the Oracle software home configuration.
+Running deinstall with the -checkonly flag does not remove the Oracle configuration.
+The - checkonly flag generates a response file that you can use with the deinstall command and -silent option. -paramfile complete path of input response file Use this flag to run deinstall with a response file in a location other than the default.
 When you use this flag, provide the complete path where the response file is located.
-The default location of the response file depends on the location of the deinstallation tool: From the installation media or stage location: /response After installation from the installed Oracle home: \$ORACLE_HOME/deinstall/ response -params [name1=value name2=value name3=value] Use this flag with a response file to override one or more values to change in a response file you have created. - o complete path of directory for saving response files Use this flag to provide a path other than the default location where the response file (deinstall.rsp.tmpl) is saved.
-The default location of the response file depends on the location of the deinstallation tool: From the installation media or stage location: /response After installation from the installed Oracle home: \$ORACLE_HOME/deinstall/ response -tmpdir complete path of temporary directory to use Use this flag to specify a non-default location where Oracle Deinstallation Tool writes the temporary files for the deinstallation. -logdir complete path of log directory to use Use this flag to specify a non-default location where Oracle Deinstallation Tool writes the log files for the deinstallation. -local Use this flag on a multinode environment to deinstall Oracle software in a cluster.
+The default location of the response file is \$ORACLE_HOME/deinstall/response . -params [ name1=value name2=value name3=value ] Use this flag with a response file to override one or more values to change in a response file you have created. -o complete path of directory for saving response files Use this flag to provide a path other than the default location where the response file (deinstall.rsp.tmpl) is saved.
+The default location of the response file is \$ORACLE_HOME/deinstall/response . -tmpdir complete path of temporary directory to use Use this flag to specify a non-default location where deinstall writes the temporary files for the deinstallation. -logdir complete path of log directory to use Use this flag to specify a non-default location where deinstall writes the log files for the deinstallation. -local Use this flag on a multinode environment to deinstall Oracle software in a cluster.
 When you run deinstall with this flag, it deconfigures and deinstalls the Oracle software on the local node (the node where deinstall is run).
 On remote nodes, it deconfigures Oracle software, but does not deinstall the Oracle software. -help Use this option to obtain additional information about the command option flags.